• Skip to primary navigation

 Instructions

-• Heat 1 Tbsp olive oil in a large skillet over medium heat.
+- Heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add sausage and cook while breaking up with a spoon or spatula until browned, about 5-7 minutes.
 Remove sausage to a bowl and set aside, leaving sausage grease in pan

-• Brush dough rectangle with 1 Tbsp of olive oil.
+- Brush dough rectangle with 1 tablespoon of olive oil.
 Then sprinkle onions, sausage, grapes, and gorgonzola cheese evenly over the dough.

 Flatbread Dough